Build a bot with Genesys Dialog Engine Bot Flows

 Pricing

-Genesys Cloud subscribers can add Genesys Dialog Engine Bot Flows , the Genesys native bot flow building tool in Architect, to their subscription through Genesys AppFoundry.
+Genesys Cloud subscribers can use Genesys Dialog Engine Bot Flows, the Genesys native bot flow building tool in Architect, build their bots.
+If you have questions about how to add Genesys Dialog Engine Bot Flows or Genesys Digital Bot Flows to your subscription, contact your designated Customer Success Manager.
 Charges for Genesys Dialog Engine Bot Flows vary, depending on whether the bot conversation takes place on a voice or digital channel.
 To learn about volume discounts, contact your Customer Success Manager or sales representative.

 • Genesys charges conversations on the voice channel per each minute that Genesys Dialog Engine Bot Flow runs, in 15-second increments.